gabrielalzamora/freenect_srv_client/README.md

 in progress...

-26 ago 2016 - refresco finished
+27 ago 2016 - server check boxes to show kinect info or not 26 ago 2016 - refresco finished
 26 ago 2016 - refresco (refresh) implemented for depth
 26 ago 2016 - refresco (refresh image) implemented for video